 Medwen has overall responsibility for the quality of the quantitative data that Morris Hargreaves McIntyre collects.
 She provides guidance on sampling, questionnaire design, weighting, analysis, interpretation and reporting of data on client projects.
 She also leads the implementation of new technologies in our quantitative research.

-Since 2010, Medwen has been the data director and lead consultant on MHM’s Visitor 360° benchmarking project which provides ongoing visitor data for the London national museums and galleries (including Tate, the British Museum, the National Gallery and the V&A).
+Medwen was the data director and lead consultant on MHM’s Visitor 360° benchmarking project which provided ongoing visitor data for the London national museums and galleries (including Tate, the British Museum, the National Gallery and the V&A).
 Medwen designed the question bank for the project (now the international gold standard in visitor surveying) and defined the specification for Audience Analyser, the group’s interactive benchmarking tool.
 She also developed MHM’s triple-weighting and data quality checking processes, which ensure unrivalled representativeness of data and complete reliability of results.

-Medwen leads the analysis of the national museums’ benchmarking data, identifying significant internal and group-wide trends, contextualising these with external trends and statistics, and explaining short- and long-term patterns in visitation.
+Medwen led the analysis of the national museums’ benchmarking data, identifying significant internal and group-wide trends, contextualising these with external trends and statistics, and explaining short- and long-term patterns in visitation.

 Medwen was also involved in developing the key performance indicators for UK Government-funded national museums in 2010, and authored the accompanying guidance.
 In 2019, she led MHM’s large-scale research project for the Department of Culture, Media and Sport (DCMS), building on our benchmarking analysis to explore, explain and predict museum visitor trends.